aamaricci/EDIpack2.0/README.md

 `pip install .`

-on some systems such as Debian >= 11 and Mas Os, if a virtual environment is not in use, the flag `--break-system-packages` has to be set.
+on some systems such as Debian >= 11 and Mac Os, if a virtual environment is not in use, the flag `--break-system-packages` has to be set.
 This creates no issue since no distro is packaging this library.
 To remove the module, run

 `pip uninstall -y edipy2`